-There are many different crossbows on the market so today we are going to be looking at a few of the very best and comparing what is the right choice for you.
+There are many different crossbows on the market, so today we’re going to be looking at a few of the very best, and comparing them to see what is the right choice for you.

-The Jaguar from EK is the ideal starter crossbow, with a draw weight of 150lbs, the crossbow is easy to draw but will still produce velocities well in excess of 200fps.
+The Jaguar from EK is the ideal starter crossbow.
+With a draw weight of 150lbs, the crossbow is easy to draw, but will still produce velocities well in excess of 200fps.
 This means the bolt will fly nice and straight and be accurate enough for target shooting at around 60 yards.
-The maximum range is obviously much greater, 100 yards+, but at 60 you should be able to hit a bullseye pretty consistently.
+The maximum range is obviously much greater – 100 yards plus – but at 60 you should be able to hit a bullseye pretty consistently.

-The crossbow is made from a mixture of aluminium and polymer which keeps the crossbow light but doesn’t sacrifice any strength.
-This makes the bow not only easy to transport and carry but also eliminates fatigue whilst aiming allowing you to stay more accurate for longer.
-The only complaint I have about the stock is that the butt is entirely polymer with no rubber buttpad.
-This may increase strength but is makes the crossbow a little uncomfortable to get into the right position.
+The crossbow is made from a mixture of aluminium and polymer, which keeps the crossbow light, but doesn’t sacrifice any strength.
+This makes the bow not only easy to transport and carry, but also eliminates fatigue whilst aiming, allowing you to stay more accurate for longer.
+The only complaint I have about the stock is that the butt is entirely polymer, with no rubber butt pad.
+This may increase strength, but it makes the crossbow a little uncomfortable to get into the right position.

 The bow is equipped with basic iron sights and also sports a rail for red dots, scopes or other optics.
-It would have been nice for another rail somewhere that could hold a torch but for the price I really can’t complain.
-This crossbow is available £58.99 which is frankly a bargain, it will shoot twice as far as any sub 12ft/lb airgun and is accurate to a tee.
+It would have been nice for another rail somewhere that could hold a torch, but for the price I really can’t complain.
+This crossbow is available at £58.99 which is frankly a bargain; it will shoot twice as far as any sub 12ft/lb airgun, and is accurate to a tee.

-Honestly this crossbow is fantastic for the price, it is just hampered by a lack of options and a slightly uncomfortable design.
-If however you can look past these niggles, you will end up with a very effective, if a little basic, target crossbow.
+Honestly, this crossbow is fantastic for the price; it’s just hampered by a lack of options and a slightly uncomfortable design.
+If, however, you can look past these niggles, you’ll end up with a very effective, if a little basic, target crossbow.

-At almost 4x the price of the EK, the Barnet had better be good to justify itself.
+At almost four times the price of the EK, the Barnet had better be good to justify itself.
 Luckily, the crossbow is extremely well made and the build quality is apparent as soon as you pick it up.
-The crossbow feel both light and strong and is exceptionally balanced making you want to draw it up to your shoulder almost instinctively.
+The crossbow feels both light and strong and is exceptionally balanced, making you want to draw it up to your shoulder almost instinctively.

 The crossbow has a draw weight of 150lbs and also 65ft/lbs of muzzle energy.
 This makes the bow both easy to draw and also powerful enough to provide good range.
 The crossbow has a fantastically responsive, moulded metal trigger that houses a predictable let off that helps prevent you from “pulling” your shot.

-In addition to the crossbow, the Recruit comes with a lightweight bolt quiver, 3 bolts, lube wax and even a red dot sight.
+In addition to the crossbow, the Recruit comes with a lightweight bolt quiver, three bolts, lube wax and even a red dot sight.
 There are much better quality sights available, such as the models by Hawke or Meopta, but to have one included with the bow is a nice touch.
-The bolts included with the bow are also not of particularly high quality and to be honest the accessories included would be something id replace if I was using this crossbow day in day out.
+The bolts included with the bow are also not of particularly high quality, and, to be honest, the accessories included would be something I’d replace if I was using this crossbow day in day out.

-The bow is also equipped with an anti dry fire system to prevent the most common way of bow breakages and makes the bow feel very reliable.
-The crossbow is able to achiever around 2” groups at 50 yards, pretty impressive, and I’m sure with a little training you could maybe get this up to 70+.
+The bow is also equipped with an anti-dry-fire system to prevent the most common way of bow breakages, and this makes the bow feel very reliable.
+The crossbow is able to achieve around 2” groups at 50 yards, pretty impressive, and I’m sure with a little training you could maybe get this up to 70 plus.

-The Recruit is a good bow and definitely a step up in quality from the Jaguar, I don’t think it is 4x better though, especially when it comes to accuracy and power which are almost identical.
+The Recruit is a good bow and definitely a step up in quality from the Jaguar, I don’t think it’s four times better though, especially when it comes to accuracy and power, which are almost identical.

-The Blade from EK Archery is their entry level model in the compound bow market and is ideal for those looking for maximum power from a minimum price.
-The Bow comes with all the accessories you need to get started 4×32 Crossbow scope, Cocking Rope, 3-bolt quiver, 3 x 20″ Aluminium Bolts and String Wax and consequently makes this crossbow a perfect choice for beginners.
+The Blade, from EK Archery, is their entry level model in the compound bow market, and is ideal for those looking for maximum power from a minimum price.
+The Bow comes with all the accessories you need to get started: 4×32 crossbow scope, cocking rope, 3-bolt quiver, 3 x 20″ aluminium bolts, and string wax, consequently making this crossbow a perfect choice for beginners.

-I would advise against younger shooters however as even with the cocking rope provided, the Blade takes a fair effort to cock.
-Not too hard to be impossible but one of those ones where everyone says they find it really easy, but you can see their face going a bit red and a few beads of sweat forming after each shot.
-No one likes to admit defeat I guess.
-Now in and of itself this is not much of a problem but in younger hands I could see this leading to a dry fire if the rope isn’t cocked fully.
+I would advise against younger shooters using this bow, however, as even with the cocking rope provided, the Blade takes a fair effort to cock.
+Not too hard to be impossible, but one of those ones where everyone says they find it really easy, but you can see their face going a bit red and a few beads of sweat forming after each shot.
+No one likes to admit defeat, I guess.
+Now in and of itself, this is not much of a problem, but in younger hands I could see this leading to a dry fire if the rope isn’t cocked fully.

-The blade has an extendable, M4 style stock that makes it suitable for people of all shapes and sizes and the level of comfort has been greatly improved over the jaguar with a moulded shape that fits neatly into the shoulder.
-The crossbow also shoots incredibly well, I am impressed with EK’s ability to produce great performance from such inexpensive bows.
-The Blade is responsive and manoeuvrable in the hands and will deliver tight and effective groupings at ranges up to 60 yards.
+The blade has an extendable, M4-style stock that makes it suitable for people of all shapes and sizes, and the level of comfort has been greatly improved over the Jaguar with a moulded shape that fits neatly into the shoulder.
+The crossbow also shoots incredibly well.
+I’m impressed with EK’s ability to produce great performance from such inexpensive bows.
+The Blade is responsive and manoeuvrable in the hands, and will deliver tight and effective groupings at ranges of up to 60 yards.

 A great starter crossbow that includes everything needed for a beginner to get into their shooting hobby.

 The Edge is a serious piece of kit.
-One of the first thing I noticed was how easy it was to cock.
-With a draw weight of only 135lbs and the Edges cam’s greatly reducing tension on the string, the edge is quick and easy to load up.
-Even after 20 or so shots the edge was no where near as hard on my arms as the Blade and this will keep your aim straighter for longer.
+One of the first things I noticed was how easy it was to cock.
+With a draw weight of only 135lbs and the bow’s cam’s greatly reducing tension on the string, the Edge is quick and easy to load up.
+Even after 20 or so shots, the Edge was nowhere near as hard on my arms as the Blade, and this will keep your aim straighter for longer.

-This doesn’t mean that the crossbow is lacking power however and the Edge will produce a whopping 110+ ft/lbs of muzzle energy.
-Yeah, quite a bit more than I expected to be honest.
-This makes the edge absolutely in a league of its own when it comes to range and the added power also helps keep the bow straight in flight adding to the crossbows accuracy.
-I have heard reports of the riser being slightly off centre with some crossbows that makes them difficult to sight in but my model was absolutely fine.
+This doesn’t mean that the crossbow is lacking power, however, and the Edge will produce a whopping 110+ ft/lbs of muzzle energy.
+Yeah, quite a bit more than I expected, to be honest.
+This makes the Edge absolutely in a league of its own when it comes to range, and the added power also helps keep the bolt straight in flight, adding to the crossbow’s accuracy.
+I have heard reports of the riser being slightly off centre with some crossbows, which makes them difficult to sight in, but my model was absolutely fine.
 I seem to have pretty good luck when it comes to these things.

-The crossbow comes equipped with a variety of safety features such as an automatic safety and an anti-dry fire mechanism and the crossbow also has all the usual accessories.
-The scope in particular is fantastic, it is 4×32 with excellent clarity and coated lenses to help maximise light transfer in low light.
+The crossbow comes equipped with a variety of safety features, such as an automatic safety and an anti-dry-fire mechanism, and the crossbow also has all the usual accessories.
+The scope, in particular, is fantastic; it’s 4×32 with excellent clarity and coated lenses to help maximise light transfer in low light.
 It is certainly a step up from the plain tubes included with less expensive models.

-Speaking of expense, the Edge is the most expensive crossbow I’ve tested here, by some margin as well, and I’m not really sure what it does to justify its price tag.
-Its nice to shoot, sure, it is easy to cock and it is very accurate, but actually, the so is the EK which is a fraction of the price.
-The build quality is good, but not exceptional and although I was impressed shooting the bow I would think long and hard before buying one of that amount of money.
+Speaking of expense, the Edge is the most expensive crossbow I’ve tested here – by some margin as well – and I’m not really sure what it does to justify its price tag.
+It’s nice to shoot, sure; it’s easy to cock; and it’s very accurate.
+But actually, so is the EK, which is a fraction of the price.
+The build quality is good, but not exceptional, and although I was impressed shooting the bow, I would think long and hard before buying one for that amount of money.

-The pistol bow is incredibly easy to cock and features and ingenious system that pulls back the string by pressing a button and moving the stock back which pulls two metal hooks backwards, cocking the crossbow.
-This system is great as it is easy to use, eliminates the need for fiddling around with the bows small strings and also prevents dry fire.
-In fact it is such a good system I can see it spreading to other pistol bows if EK haven’t patented it.
+The pistol bow is incredibly easy to cock, and features an ingenious system that pulls back the string by pressing a button and moving the stock back, which pulls two metal hooks backwards, cocking the crossbow.
+This system is great, as it’s easy to use and eliminates the need for fiddling around with the bow’s small strings; and it also prevents dry fire.
+In fact, it’s such a good system, I can see it spreading to other pistol bows if EK haven’t patented it.

 The Cobra has a draw weight of 80lb and shoots exceptionally well for its size.
-The bow is equipped with iron sights that are adjustable but there is no rail for external optics.
-The bow is also equipped with safety which must be pushed forward to fire and the trigger of the bow is machined metal for added durability.
+The bow is equipped with iron sights that are adjustable, but there’s no rail for external optics.
+The bow is also equipped with safety, which must be pushed forward to fire, and the trigger of the bow is machined metal for added durability.